About Dan Kainen

 Dan Kainen is an artist, designer, and inventor,

 living in New York City.
-Most recently, he is the creator of New York Times Best-seller
+Most recently, he is the creator of New York Times best-selling series of Photicular Books (see home pager) published by

 Workman Publishing, on sale worldwide.
 The basis